 Affinity propagation is a bit different.
 Unlike the previous algorithms, this one does not require the number of clusters to be determined before running the algorithm.

 Affinity propagation performs really well on several computer vision and biology problems, such as clustering pictures of human faces and identifying regulated transcripts, but we'll soon find out it doesn't work well for our dataset.

 Let's add this final algorithm to our dictionary and wrap it all up by fitting each model:

 Metrics & Plotting

 Well, it is time to choose which algorithm is more suitable for our data.
 A simple visualization of the result might work on small datasets, but imagine a graph with one thousand, or even ten thousand, nodes.
 That would be slightly chaotic for the human eye.
-So, let me show how to calculate the Adjusted Rand Score (ARS) and the Normalized Mutual Information (NMI):
+So, let calculate the Adjusted Rand Score (ARS) and the Normalized Mutual Information (NMI) metrics for easier interpretation.

 Normalized Mutual Information (NMI)

 Mutual Information of two random variables is a measure of the mutual dependence between the two variables.
 Normalized Mutual Information is a normalization of the Mutual Information (MI) score to scale the results between 0 (no mutual information) and 1 (perfect correlation).
 In other words, 0 means dissimilar and 1 means

 Adjusted Rand Score on the other hand, computes a similarity measure between two clusters.
 ARS considers all pairs of samples and counts pairs that are assigned in the same or different clusters in the predicted and true clusters.

 If that's a little weird to think about, have in mind that, for now, 0 is the lowest similarity and 1 is the highest.